DebbieBergstrom/Culture-Club/TESTING.md

 3. HP Victus gaming desktop

 <ins>Monitors</ins>
-1. 49-inch Samsung CHG9 ultra-wide
+1. 49" Samsung CHG9 ultra-wide
-2. 27-inch Benq zowie XL2746S
-3. 27-inch Dell ultrasharp U2723QE
+2. 28" Lenovo ThinkVision

 In addition, the website was tested using the Google Chrome Developer Tools Device Toggling option for all available device options.